Tera Mera Saath Rahen: Plot

-Raj Dixit (Ajay Devgn) is a respectable average man who lives with his younger brother Rahul (Dushyant Wagh).
-Suman (Namrata Shirodkar) and her parents (Shivaji Satam and Reema Lagoo) are his neighbors; Suman's parents are at times like surrogate parents to him.
-The obstacle in Rahul's life is not Rahul's physical handicap, cerebral palsy, but his imperative need for Raj.
-Suman is in love with Raj and declares it openly.
-Raj needs a wife who would be willing to accept Rahul in her life.
-With her feelings ignored by Raj, Suman begins to date someone else in the neighbourhood, much to the chagrin of her parents, and finally leaves home.
+Raj Dixit (Ajay Devgn) is a respectable, ordinary man who lives with his younger brother Rahul (Dushyant Wagh).
+Suman (Namrata Shirodkar) and her parents (Shivaji Satam and Reema Lagoo) are his neighbours; at times, Suman's parents are like surrogate parents to him.
+The obstacle in Rahul's life is not his physical disability, cerebral palsy, but his overwhelming dependence on Raj.
+Suman is in love with Raj and declares her feelings openly.
+Raj needs a wife who would be willing to accept Rahul as part of her life.
+After Raj ignores her feelings, Suman begins dating someone else in the neighbourhood, much to the chagrin of her parents, and eventually leaves home.

-Khanna (Prem Chopra) takes advantage of Raj's quiescent personality and asks him to marry his niece, Madhuri Khanna (Sonali Bendre).
-It doesn't take long before Raj accepts the offer and develops a relationship with Madhuri.
-Raj explains to Madhuri that their relationship has little room for growth as lovers anyway.
-Madhuri is of the opinion that Rahul should be sent to a special school, which Raj strongly detests.
-Madhuri ends the relationship and beings to avoid Raj.
+Khanna (Prem Chopra) takes advantage of Raj's quiet personality and asks him to marry his niece, Madhuri Khanna (Sonali Bendre).
+Raj soon accepts the proposal and develops a relationship with Madhuri.
+Raj explains to Madhuri that their relationship leaves little room for them to grow as lovers.
+Madhuri believes that Rahul should be sent to a special school, which Raj strongly opposes.
+Madhuri ends the relationship and begins to avoid Raj.

-Raj gets tired of looking after Rahul for 15 years and now wants to have a normal family life.
+After looking after Rahul for 15 years, Raj grows tired and wishes to have a normal family life.
 He changes his mind and admits Rahul to a special school.
-Raj and Madhuri rekindle their relationship.
-However, Raj begins to miss Rahul, and that adversely affects his work.
-Meanwhile, Suman returns home after a break.
-Finally, Raj, Madhuri, and Rahul live together happily.
+Raj and Madhuri rekindle their relationship; however, Raj begins to miss Rahul, which adversely affects his work.
+Meanwhile, Suman returns home after some time away.
+In the end, Raj, Madhuri, and Rahul live together happily.